g33k5p34k/David_Website/content/pleistodist/vignette3.md

 pleistodist_netmig(points = "Horornis_points.shp", epsg = 3141, disttype = "meanshore")
 ```

-Now we can run some simple analyses to compare the empirical estimates of inter-island gene flow with the PleistoDist-generated expectations.
+Now we can run some simple analyses to compare the empirical estimates of inter-island gene flow (obtained from the associated GitHub repository: https://github.com/ethangyllenhaal/horornis_UCE/blob/master/R_scripts/horornis_geneflow_comp.csv) with the PleistoDist-generated expectations.

 ```{r eval=FALSE}
 #load interval file for calculating parameter standard deviation, extract time durations of each interval as weights